 GAC’s vision for the welfare of the Mirarr extends well beyond the current projected end of the Ranger uranium mine in 2026.

 In 2010 the Corporation had six fulltime staff.
-In 2017 it has grown to over 50 staff.
+By 2017 the organisation had grown to over 50 staff.

 Gundjeihmi runs many cultural and community programs and engages with strategy, policy and management across several issues including land and cultural rights, environment and conservation, mining, education, health, child protection, retail and tourism.